bottyBotz/bottyBotz/README.md

-- 👋 Hi, I’m @bottyBotz
+- 👋 Hi, I’m @bottyBotz, more formally known as Daniel Efting, a current Masters student in Data Science and Machine Learning at UCL.
-- 👀 I’m interested in ML Applications in industry from Bioinformatics to Autonomous Driving.
-Consulting and the applications of ML to business problems also excite me.
+- 👀 I’m interested in ML Applications in industry.
+Specifically Deep Learning using language, images, or a combination of both are my favorite fields.
+Consulting for ML solutions tailored to a company's business problem also excites me.
 - Deep Learning Frameworks applied to Medical Imaging are of specific interest to me and are the focus of my Master Thesis.
 - 🌱 I’m currently learning about image registration and conditional segmentation.